talesbarreto/pull_request_coverage/README.md

 ### Running pull_request_coverage

-To check the PR's code, pull_request_coverage needs a diff between its branch and the target one.
-The diff is read from the `STDIN` input.
+To check the PR's code, pull_request_coverage needs a diff between the PR's branch and the target branch.
+The diff is read from `STDIN`.

 You can pipe the `STDIN` to `pull_request_coverage` using bash's `|` operator, like this: